Decarbonization

 ❶Purchased goods and services ❷Capital goods ❸Fuel-and energy-related activities not included in Scope 1 or 2 ❹Upstream transportation and distribution ❺Waste generated in operations ❻Business travel ❼Employee commuting ❽Upstream leased assets ❾Downstream transportation and distribution ❿Processing of sold products ⓫Use of sold products ⓬End-of-life treatment of sold products ⓭Down-stream leased assets ⓮Franchises ⓯Investments

-Examples of Initiatives Toward Achieving Net Zero
+Examples of Initiatives Toward Decarbonization

 Initiative(1)

-Operating sites | Theme [Progress] |
+| Operating sites | Initiative [Progress] |

-Isohara Works | Electrification of steam generation [Consideration of equipment specifications and installation space requirements] |
+| Isohara Works | Electrification of steam generation [Consideration of equipment specifications and installation space requirements] |

-Kurami Works | Hydrogen and ammonia alternatives to city gas [Consideration of collaboration with external organizations and companies] |
+| Kurami Works | Hydrogen and ammonia alternatives to city gas [Consideration of collaboration with external organizations and companies] |

-Saganoseki Smelter & Refinery, JX Metals Smelting Co., Ltd. Hitachi Works | CO2 capture and utilization (CCUS) [Consideration of collaborators for CO2 concentration measurement and capture, equipment specifications, and installation space requirements] |
+| JX Metals Smelting Co., Ltd., Saganoseki Smelter & Refinery, Ibaraki Office (Hitachi Area) | CO2 capture and utilization (CCUS) [Consideration of collaborators for CO2 concentration measurement and capture, equipment specifications, and installation space requirements] |

-Kasuga Mines Co., Ltd. | Decarbonization of heavy equipment [Research on electric heavy equipment and testing of biofuels as an alternative to diesel] |
+| Kasuga Mines Co., Ltd. | Decarbonization of heavy equipment [Research on electric heavy equipment and testing of biofuels as an alternative to diesel] |

 The Carbon Free Committee was established in fiscal 2022 as an organization to discuss and decide on company-wide policies and specific measures to achieve net zero CO2 emissions.
-The committee is led by the ESG Promotion Department and includes executives from each business division and production site, the Technology Group, and management from each Group company.
+The committee is led by the Sustainability Promotion Department and includes executives from each business division and production site, the Technology Group, and management from each Group company.
 Since its establishment, the committee has been considering decarbonization and resource recycling measures that contribute to enhancing our business competitiveness and added value from a comprehensive and strategic perspective toward achieving CO2 net zero.
 We are accelerating our efforts with a focus on the early realization of Carbon-Neutral Plants (achieving net zero for Scope 1 and Scope 2 emissions at production sites).
-Specifically, we are considering electrification of steam boilers, utilization of hydrogen and ammonia as alternatives to city gas, early introduction of biofuels, and introduction of CO2 capture and utilization facilities.
+Specifically, we are considering the electrification of steam boilers, utilization of hydrogen and ammonia as alternatives to city gas, early introduction of biofuels, and introduction of CO2 capture and utilization facilities.

 In addition to these measures, the Carbon Free Committee is also working to reduce Scope 3 CO2 emissions to realize the JX Advanced Metals Group's Decarbonization Vision.